AOEpeople/aoe_technology_radar/data/radar/2019-11-01/terraform.md

 This step tells you precisely what is going to change and why.
 Another feature of Terraform is that it makes it easy to reuse code by using modules.
 That gives a lot of leeway in structuring projects in the way it makes most sense.

-Here at AOE we use terraform in multiple teams to provision infrastructure and manage their lifecycle on cloud platforms such as AWS and for platforms such as Kubernetes.
+Here at DCX we use terraform in multiple teams to provision infrastructure and manage their lifecycle on cloud platforms such as AWS and for platforms such as Kubernetes.